Raphhh/samurai/README.md

 ```
 samurai new
 ```
-You just have to choose a bootstrap to install.
+You just have to select a bootstrap to install.

 ### Specify a pre-defined project